FAQs

 |

-Can I leave my picnic rugs or blankets in the park overnight? | No, as a requirement of our agreement for the use of Botanic Park / Tainmuntilla across the 4 days and as courtesy to your fellow festivalgoers, we ask you take your belongings with you each night.
-Any possessions left unattended overnight will necessarily need to be removed and subsequently donated directly to local charities. |
+| Can I leave my picnic rugs or blankets in the park overnight? | No, as a requirement of our agreement for the use of Botanic Park / Tainmuntilla during the festival and as a courtesy to your fellow festivalgoers, we ask you to take your belongings with you each night.
+Any possessions left unattended overnight will be removed and subsequently disposed of or donated directly to local charities if not claimed at Lost and Found.
+Thousands of people attend the festival each day, roaming through the park from stage to stage and around all areas of the site, so please understand that you cannot "reserve a spot”.

-What to bring | Do bring:
+| What to bring | Do bring:

 Recommended: